-In the EY annual client and engagement continuance process, we review our service and ability to continue to provide a quality service, and confirm that clients share EY Switzerland's commitment to quality and transparency in financial reporting.
+In the EY annual client and engagement continuance process, we review our service and ability to continue to provide a quality service, and confirm that clients share EY Gibraltar's commitment to quality and transparency in financial reporting.
 The lead audit engagement partner of each audit, together with our Assurance leadership, annually reviews our relationship with the audit client to determine whether continuance is appropriate.

 As a result of this review, certain audit engagements are identified as requiring additional oversight procedures during the audit (close monitoring), and some audit clients are discontinued.
-As with the client acceptance process, our local PPD is involved in the client continuance process and must agree with the continuance decisions.
+As with the client acceptance process, our Regional or local PPD is involved in the client continuance process and must agree with the continuance decisions.

-Decisions about acceptance or continuance of clients and engagements consider the engagement team's assessment of several risk factors across a broad range of categories including management's attitude, internal controls, related parties and financial condition of the client.
+Decisions about acceptance or continuance of clients and engagements consider the engagement team's assessment of several risk factors across a broad range of categories including management's attitude, internal controls and related parties.